-Whether or not the breakup is a mutual decision, separation is a difficult time.
+Whether or not the breakup is a mutual decision, separation is a difficult time, but it can be made easier if it's done thoughtfully.
 The question is; how can we separate smoothly and remain on good grounds?

 How can we walk away on good terms?

 When the decision to break things off isn’t mutual, it is never sweet to experience.
 Make sure that you are as gentle as possible, sparing details and criticism.
 It is better to talk about yourself than to try to make the other person bear the brunt of the failure.
 Avoid explosive arguments that could shatter your desire to separate peacefully and respectfully.

 When feelings come to an end, it's easy to forget that you once loved, but it's important not to deny what you shared together.
 Stay tuned into each other's arguments.
 Using non-violent communication can turn conflicts into simple dialogues.